albertodemichelis/squirrel/doc/source/reference/language/builtin_functions.rst

 .. js:function:: table.rawdelete()

-deletes the slot key without emplying delegetion and retunrs his value. if the slo does not exists returns always null.
+deletes the slot key without employing delegation and returns his value. if the slo does not exists returns always null.

 .. js:function:: table.rawin(key)

-returns true if the slot 'key' exists. the function has the same eddect as the operator 'in' but does not employ delegation.
+returns true if the slot 'key' exists. the function has the same effect as the operator 'in' but does not employ delegation.

 .. js:function:: table.weakref()